Xi-Code/Vectrix/README.md

-# Fluxly
+# Vectrix
-Fluxly is a simple GPT and WhatsApp connector
+Vectrix is a simple GPT and WhatsApp connector
 This app allows you to connect your WhatsApp account to GPT-3 (Generative Pre-trained Transformer 3) and have conversations with the AI.

 ## Features